Skip to content

 Download models for a specific condition

-To download models for a specific sequencing condition and model speed, provide a model complex to the --model argument and set the --data argument to path to your pod5 input data (.fast5 is not supported).
+To download models for a specific sequencing condition and model speed, provide a variant model complex to the --model argument and set the --data argument to path to your pod5 input data (.fast5 is not supported).

 Dorado will then download the simplex and modified base models matching the condition and model complex selection.